Homes for Sale in Larchmont Village

-Search Larchmont homes and real estate listings.
-Larchmont is a charming neighborhood that sits smack dab in the middle of the City of Los Angeles.
-The area was dubbed a 'streetcar suburb' from the days when the Los Angeles Railway Line once served the area.
-When Downtown Los Angeles once contained most of the city's residents, emerging districts - in what would eventually be called the Greater Wilshire area - were suburbs.
-That's a pretty quaint notion of suburbia by modern standards.
+Search Larchmont Village houses and real estate listings.
+Larchmont Village is a charming neighborhood that sits smack dab in the middle of the City of Los Angeles.
+The area was dubbed a 'streetcar suburb' from the days when the Los Angeles Railway Line once served the area at a time when Downtown Los Angeles once contained most of the city's residents.
+Emerging districts around downtown - in what would eventually be called the Greater Wilshire area - were suburbs.
+That's a pretty quaint notion by today's standards.

 Before becoming a residential neighborhood, Larchmont was once barley fields.
 A few of the earliest homes were made from adobe that was scooped up from the nearby stream, "Arroyo de los Jardines" (Creek of the Gardens), that now resides within property boundaries of the Wilshire Country Club.
 Humble beginnings, indeed.
 In the 1920s, development began in earnest with a build-out of a Period Revival neighborhood.